If you have an interest in writing on a timely topic for the museum field, we’d like to hear from you!

 Submitters of selected book pitches will prepare a detailed proposal outline and submit within 4 weeks.

-The AAM Editorial Review Committee, comprised of AAM staff and museum practitioners, will review book proposals in December, and AAM staff will follow up with decisions and details or additional questions.
+The AAM Editorial Review Committee, comprised of AAM staff and museum practitioners, will review book proposals in December, and book proposers will be notified about publishing decisions and details or additional questions.

-Authors of selected book proposals enter into a contract with Rowman & Littlefield (not the American Alliance of Museums), the co-publisher, who will work directly with authors on manuscript development, editing and production schedules.
+Authors of selected book proposals enter into a contract with Rowman & Littlefield (not the American Alliance of Museums), who will work directly with authors on manuscript development, editing and production schedules.